RebeccaVandeWater/fs-journal/notes/08-async.md

 - Our MVC document is going to be basically the same, the only thing that will change is where we are getting our data from.

 - Create Pop success/errors frequently and thoughtfully to notify your users when something goes wrong.
 This is good practice that we might not think about.
+This is easy to do with try/catch.

+- let htmlBody = document.body
+	htmlBody.style.backgroundImage = `url(${picture.imgUrl})`
+	- This targets the html body inside javascript without having to make a custom CSS class.
+It won't be perfect, so you will still need to target the image via a body selector and make the image cover, etc.

 #SECTION - Syntax